tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 proxy from other dictionaries, specifically those defined in {{destinations}}.
 The string value is an arbitrary JSON string.
-Identifier values MAY be duplicated across different proxy dictionaries in the `proxies` array, which indicates that all references from other dictionaries to a particular identifier value applies to all matching proxies.
+Identifier values MAY be duplicated across different proxy dictionaries in the `proxies` array, which indicates that all references from other dictionaries to a particular identifier value apply to all matching proxies.
 Proxies without `identifier` key are expected to accept any traffic since their destinations cannot be contained in `proxy-match` array defined in {{destinations}}.